jimhigginson/academic-kickstart/content/cv/index.md

   image: ""
 ---

+# Research

+# Publications

+# Positions Held

+## NCRI Head and Neck Group (2019---)

+Trainee member of the National Cancer Research Institute Head and Neck research group, and the Surgery & Localised Therapies Subgroup.

+## BAOMS Reconstruction Subspecialty Interest Group (2020---)

+Deputy lead of the Reconstruction subspecialty interest group for the British Association of Oral and Maxillofacial Surgeons

+# Professional Clinical Experience

 # Education and Qualifications

-# Positions Held

 # Prizes and Awards

-# Professional Clinical Experience

 # Clinical Audit

 # Quality Improvement Projects

-# Research

-# Publications

 # Teaching and Education